Natural Sciences BSc

 • Tailor your degree to complement your interests with a fully flexible course made up of extensive optional modules that can be designed to suit your career aspirations.

-• Enhance your career prospects and give your CV that competitive edge before you graduate with our paid industrial work placement opportunities.
+• Enhance your career prospects and give your CV that competitive edge before you graduate with our industrial work placement opportunities.
 Our close industry links have given previous students the chance to work at — and build professional relationships with — major organisations such as Unilever, Syngenta and Phillips 66.

 • Gain invaluable life experience and advance your personal development with our exciting study abroad programmes, spanning across universities worldwide.